 JapanVisitor's listing of festivals in Japan is categorized by month.
 If you know of a Japanese festival not listed here or if you believe any of the information here is inaccurate please contact us.
-Check with your local Japan tourist office for confirmation before attending a festival.
+Check dates and times with your local Japan tourist office for confirmation before attending a festival.

 JANUARY JAPAN FESTIVALS

 Shinto shrines around Japan hold New Year (o-shogatsu) festivals where visitors come to pray for good fortune and good health for the coming year.
 Similarly in Japanese Buddhist temples, visitors come to mark the changing of the year. particularly popular shrines at New year include Meiji Shrine in Tokyo, Atsuta Shrine in Nagoya and Yasaka Shrine in Kyoto.